max-oppermann/Public_repository/README.md

 If you're a potential employer, you may be interested in my [Big Five traits](cognitive-metrics/Big-Five/README.md).
 If you are interested in my *g*eneral cognitive ability, [this](cognitive-metrics/README-g.md) may be interesting.
 I can also predict [my percentile rank](cognitive-metrics/README-quant.md) in job performance directly (with some error, 98.6th percentile in high complexity jobs, somewhat lower in lower complexity jobs).

-# Projects
+# Probability Simulations

 My most recent commits.
-Programs of varying length and complexity without intentional theme (currently the theme is probability theory). `gamblers_ruin.py` is currently the nicest program.
+Programs of varying length and complexity with the theme of probability theory. `gamblers_ruin.py` is currently the nicest program.

 `gamblers_ruin.py` simulates and plots variations of Gambler's ruin as a Markov chain.
 `ht_before_hh.py` tossing a fair coin, HH on average occurs later than HT.